woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_shipping-zone-locations.md

 # Shipping zone locations #

-The shipping zone locations API allows you to view and batch update locations of shipping zone.
+The shipping zone locations API allows you to view and batch update locations of a shipping zone.

 ## Shipping location properties ##